logzio/logz-docs/_source/user-guide/k360/index.md

 You can enrich your Kubernetes 360 graphs by adding an indication of recent deployments, helping you determine if a deployment has increased response times for end-users, altered your application's memory/CPU footprint, or introduced any other performance-related changes.

 To enable deployment tracking ability, run the [**Telemetry Collector**](https://app.logz.io/#/dashboard/send-your-data/agent/new) on your Kubernetes clusters.
-You can also activate this process **manually** by installing [Logz.io Kubernetes events Helm chart](https://app.logz.io/#/dashboard/integrations/Kubernetes:~:text=user%20guide.-,Send%20your%20deploy%20events%20logs,-This%20integration%20sends) and sending Kubernetes deploy events logs.
+You can also activate this process **manually** by installing [Logz.io Kubernetes events Helm chart](https://app.logz.io/#/dashboard/integrations/Kubernetes:~:text=user%20guide.-,Send%20your%20deploy%20events%20logs,-This%20integration%20sends).

 Once enabled, the graphs will include a deployment marker, marked by a dotted vertical line.

 You can view additional deployment data by clicking on the line.
 This data includes the deployment time, the associated service and environment, and a quick link to view the commit in your logs.

 Click **Go to commit** to access and view your own code related to this deployment, allowing you to probe deeper into the relevant data.

+The **Go to Commit** link is populated by adding an annotation **in your app**.
+Add the following annotation to the metadata of each resource its versioning you'd like to track.
+The URL structure is `https://github.com/<account>/<repository>/commit/<commit-hash>`.
+For example: `https://github.com/logzio/logzio-k8s-events/commit/069c75c95caeca58dd0776405bb8dfb4eed3acb2`.
+{:.info-box.note}

 ![deployment menu](https://dytvr9ot2sszz.cloudfront.net/logz-docs/k360/k360-deploy.png)